 By Dr. Rita Louise

 The end of the world is close at hand.
 I know it has to be true.
 I saw it on TV!
-There are also websites all over the internet dedicated to providing us with specific information of our inevitable demise.
-Will it be today, tomorrow, next week or next year.
-Well that depend on who you talk to, where they derived their information and how they calculated the precise date and time we will all be goners.
+There are also websites all over the internet dedicated to providing us with specific information about our inevitable demise.
+Will it be today, tomorrow, next week or next year?
+Well, that depends on who you talk to, where they derived their information and how they calculated the precise date and time we will all be goners.

 In 1736, England was again marked for another flood/deluge event.
-Proposed by William Whiston, on the date in question, the Thames River was fill with boats.
+Proposed by William Whiston, on the date in question, the Thames River was filled with boats.
 Again, no rain, not even a sprinkle.

-A number of claims have been made by individuals who have measured the inside of the Great Pyramid of Giza.
+Claims have been made by individuals who have measured the inside of the Great Pyramid of Giza.
 The first date given was 1881.
-Obviously nothing happened.
-New measurements were taken and a revised date of 1936 was proclaimed.
+Obviously, nothing happened.
+New measurements were taken, and a revised date of 1936 was proclaimed.
 Again, nothing.
 Measurements taken by another group offered up the date of 1953.
 Still, nothing.
 How or why people associated the length of passageways in the Great Pyramid as an indication of our ultimate demise, the world may never know.

 The famous American astrology Jeane Dixon predicted in 1970 that sometime in the early 80’s a comet would hit the earth.
 According to Dixon, “it may well become known as one of the worst disasters of the 20th century.”
 She also claimed to know where the comet would strike but did not want to share that information with the world until a future date.
 In turn, she also claimed that a woman would be elected president sometime during that same time frame.
 Hmmmmm… wrong and wrong.

-Equally bizarre, Nancy Leider claimed that, through conversations with the space aliens from the planet Zetas, a comet that passes in close proximity to the earth once every 3657 years would be returning in 2003.
-As it passes the Earth it would create devastating problems.
+Equally bizarre, Nancy Leider claimed that, through conversations with the space aliens from the planet Zetas, a comet that passes near the Earth once every 3657 years would be returning in 2003.
+As it passes the Earth, it would create devastating problems.
 The Zetans identified late spring or early summer for the calamities to begin.
-According to her other worldly contacts, a number of dramatic things would happen.
-They include a pole shift, the stopping of the earth’s rotation for three days, gigantic tidal waves, lighting storms and rains of fire (caused by petrochemicals that were stored in the atmosphere).
-I don’t know where the Zetan’s got there information, but I am glad they were wrong about the end of the world that day.
+According to her otherworldly contacts, a number of dramatic things would happen.
+They include a pole shift, the stopping of the earth’s rotation for three days, gigantic tidal waves, lightning storms and rains of fire (caused by petrochemicals that were stored in the atmosphere).
+I don’t know where the Zetan’s got their information, but I am glad they were wrong about the end of the world that day.

-Y2K was another popular potential dooms day.
-Proponents predicted everything from airplane crashes, huge data losses which would cause the demise of the global economy, huge computer system failures, black outs and even a nuclear holocaust.
-During that time, gun sales rose and people stocked up on food in anticipation of the catastrophe.
+Y2K was another popular potential doomsday.
+Proponents predicted everything from airplane crashes, large data losses which would cause the demise of the global economy, huge computer system failures, blackouts, and even a nuclear holocaust.
+During that time, gun sales rose, and people stocked up on food in anticipation of the catastrophe.
 Midnight came… and not even a single computer glitch.